Transforma logo

 Tablets as a gateway technology

 It then focuses on one of the key use cases for AR tablets - remote guidance, supervision, and monitoring at distant site locations.
-It also contrasts tablets with smartphones, charting the advantages of tablets over the latter (like larger screens which enable a wider viewing and visualisation experience).
+In this context, it contrasts tablets with smartphones and charts the advantages of tablets over the latter (like larger screens, which enable a wider viewing and visualisation experience).

 Cost